Choosing an ePortfolio

 Sharing collections of student work in an ePortfolio has three key purposes:

-• Allowing instructors or preceptors to grade a body of work and/or provide feedback on it
+• Allowing peers, instructors, or preceptors to provide feedback on and/or a body of work.

-• Helping a student showcase the competencies they have for an audience, including prospective employers, a community groups, or a wider audience
+• Helping a student showcase the competencies they have for an audience, including prospective employers, community groups, or a wider audience.

 Why you should give students choice in which platform they use:

-• Students will have a greater opportunity to create and maintain a portfolio that bests showcases their individual growth
+• Students will have a greater opportunity to create and maintain a portfolio that best showcases their individual growth.

 Possible options at USask